n1k0/nicolas.perriault.net/pages/code/2013/testing-frontend-javascript-code-using-mocha-chai-and-sinon.md

 date: 2013-07-23
 published: true

-**As rich Web application complixity grows, if you want to keep your sanity, you need to unit test your frontend JavaScript code.**
+**As rich Web application complexity grows, if you want to keep your sanity, you need to unit test your frontend JavaScript code.**

 For the 4 past months, I've been working for [Mozilla] on some big project where such testing strategy was involved.
 While I wish we could use [CasperJS] in this perspective, Firefox wasn't supported at the time and we needed to ensure proper compatibility with its JavaScript engine.
 So we went with using [Mocha], [Chai] and [Sinon] and they have proven to be a great workflow for us so far.